milinda/play-samlsso/README.md

 which supports SAML 2.0 SSO with OAuth2 grant.

 ## Design and Usage

+### Authentication Flow

+1. User tries to access specific URL of Play App.
+2. If the above URL is secured using @RequiresAuthentication annotation, RequiresAuthenticationAction will get invoked.
+3. This action will check for whether there is a existing session and whether required user profile information is there in the session.
+ 3.1 If there is a valida session, action will hand over the request to actual web action.
+ 3.2 If no valid session is found, action will start the SSO process from step 4.
+4.

 Your Play controllers must extend ```SAMLSSOJavaController``` class for Play Java application.